dmg01/passport-local/README.md

 # passport-local2

-Fork of [passport-local](https://github.com/jaredhanson/passport-local) requiring (and using) an additial username as field for the new account.
+Fork of [passport-local](https://github.com/jaredhanson/passport-local) requiring (and using) an additial email as field for the new account.

 ---